 Become a study support mentor or note-taker

 If you have already been studying for a couple of semesters – why not help out a student with disabilities, as a study support mentor?
-You can also take an assignment as a note-taker and share your notes with students who have been granted learning support.
+You can also become a note-taker and share your notes with students at your course/programme who have been granted learning support.

 Note that you need to have a Swedish personal identity number ('personnummer') to be able to start a mentorship or note-taking assignment.